Ability to Pay in CA Environmental Enforcement Cases

 How Agencies Evaluate Financial Capacity and Your Pollution Liability Policy

 Ability-to-pay reviews are not simple math formulas.
 Instead, they are custom reviews based on financial papers and risk levels.
 Agencies might look at your income, expenses, assets, property value, and loan options.
-They will also check if a pollution liability policy or other general insurance can cover the costs.
-They also check the exact environmental risks and your willingness to cooperate.
+They will strictly check if a pollution liability policy or other general insurance can cover the costs.

 The EPA shares financial tools and models that show how regulators judge hardship in enforcement cases: